Automattic/wp-calypso/packages/composite-checkout/README.md

 - `stepNumber: number`.
 The step number to display for the step.
 - `totalSteps: number`.
 The total number of steps in the current connected group of steps.
 - `errorMessage?: string`.
 The error message to display in the React error boundary if there is an error thrown by any component in this step.
-- `onError?: (error: Error) => void`.
+- `onError?: (string) => void`.
 A callback to be called from the React error boundary if there is an error thrown by any component in this step.
 - `editButtonText?: string`.
 The text to display instead of "Edit" for the edit step button.
 - `editButtonAriaLabel?: string`.
 The text to display for `aria-label` instead of "Edit" for the edit step button.
 - `nextStepButtonText?: string`.
 Like `editButtonText` but for the "Continue" button.